Help with your research

-You can adapt any of these pre-set searches by adding your own search terms.
+You can adapt any of the preset example searches by adding your own search terms.

-For example, if you wished to focus on a health condition in a particular population, simply add your term for the health condition, while leaving the other population search terms in place.
+If you wished to focus on a health condition in a particular population, you would add your term for the health condition to a separate search box, while leaving the example population search terms in place.
 This is an example search for a preset population and diabetes:

 - Click on a preset example search from the list.

 - On the results page, locate the search boxes at the top of the page.
-Leave the example search terms in place in the first search box, in this case the population terms Women OR Females.
+Leave the example search terms in place in the first search box, in this case the population terms Asian Americans OR Asians.